 The Evansville community obtained a bird monitoring kit in April, 2013.
 The kit was introduced at the Bird City table at the Energy Fair.
 The Youth Center and local scouts often use the birding kit.
 Outdoor days are now incorporated into the school 4K-6 curriculum.
 Work stations including bird identification, bird habitat, and monitoring with binoculars are used by 700 students.

 Eager Free Public Library has organized the STEAMpunks Club, with students in K-6.
 The students enjoy hands-on science and nature activities, including birding.

 Activity at the Grove Community School Forest is ongoing.
-Additional native prairie plants and shrubs were planted in 2017.
+Additional native prairie plants and shrubs were planted in 2017 and 2018.
 Bluebird houses previously installed along the School Forest Trail are monitored by school students and results are reported to the Bluebird Association.
 Evansville Park Board member Rod Courtier installed bluebird houses around Evansville.

 K. Demonstrate that your community actively raises awareness of its bird assets.
 Examples include placing a remote web camera on a nest platform, offering bird watching field trips, or creating a significant educational resource on your community's bird life.